Extensions¶

 |

 Note that this is a minimal configuration.
-Multiple InfluxDB instances can be logged to by supplying a semicolon-separated list of URIs and tokens.
-Please see Extension-specific Variables for the full list of InfluxDB-related environment variables.
+Multiple InfluxDB or Kafka instances can be logged to by supplying a semicolon-separated list to each of the variables.
+Please see Extension-specific Variables for the full list of database-related environment variables.

 Events are logged using the following data as tags in the InfluxDB measurement: